Estimate your costs and explore your options for financial aid.

 Financial Aid Opportunities

 Approximately 75% of our students receive some form of merit-based aid.
 With the exception of a few named fellowships, these awards cover partial tuition.
-No student will be offered more than one award.
-Most awards are tuition-specific, for the academic year, split evenly between the fall and spring semesters.
-You must have a complete application by Jan.
-15 to be considered for merit-based aid.
-You must answer “yes” on the application form to be considered for scholarships, fellowships and instructional associate positions.
+No student will be offered more than one scholarship award and most awards are tuition-specific.
+Awards preference will be given to those who meet our priority application deadline.
+You must answer “yes” on the application form to be considered for merit awards.
 Most decisions will be made by April 1.
 Please read descriptions below of the types of aid available.

 Newhouse Diversity News Fellowship

 Established in 1993, these awards are given annually to two minority students who wish to enroll in the magazine, news and digital journalism program and pursue a newspaper career.
 Only students who have majored in subjects other than journalism at the undergraduate level are eligible.
 Funded by the Newhouse Foundation, each award provides free tuition and a $1,400 a month stipend for 18 months of study (during which time the student also works as a reporting and editing intern at Advance Media New York).